The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Summary

 \section{Summary}

-This work focused on calculating the KBM pedestal width $\Delta_{\psi_N}$ and height $\beta_{p,ped}$ considering that typically takes the form of $\Delta_{\psi_N} = c_1\beta_{p,ped}^{c_2}$.
-The required improvements are motivated by the unique characteristics of NSTX(-U) pedestals, that are typically not described by the IBM stability, and the recent resolution of the discrepancy attributed to kinetic effects.
-The development of the GFS code allowed for an accurate and fast numerical algorithm to perform KBM stability calculations as it is shown through this work.
+This work focused on calculating the KBM-critical pedestal width $\Delta_{\psi_N}$ as a function of height $\beta_{p,\mathrm{ped}}$ considering that it typically takes the form of $\Delta_{\psi_N} = c_1\beta_{p,\mathrm{ped}}^{c_2}$.
+The required improvements are motivated by the unique characteristics of NSTX pedestals, that are typically not described by the local IBM stability, and the recent resolution of the discrepancy attributed to kinetic effects.
+The development of the GFS code allowed for an accurate and fast numerical algorithm to perform KBM stability calculations as shown through this work.

-Experimentally relevant pedestal width/height scaling is reproduced considering the KBM critical $\beta_{p,ped}$ as calculated from GFS for a number of DIII-D and NSTX plasmas.
-A comparison between DIII-D and NSTX showed that the DIII-D pedestals are close to the nose of the $\hat{s}-\alpha$ stability diagram, while NSTX pedestals are found at higher $\hat{s}$ in the 1\textsuperscript{st} stability boundary for the cases under consideration.
-Through changes on the plasma parameters and geometry of NSTX \#139047, the originally calculated linear width/height scaling approached the square root dependence when the pedestal approached the nose of the stability diagram.
+Predictions in good agreement with observation are reproduced considering the KBM critical $\beta_{p,\mathrm{ped}}$ as calculated from GFS for a number of DIII-D and NSTX plasmas.
+A comparison between DIII-D and NSTX shows that the DIII-D pedestals are typically close to the ``nose'' of the $\hat{s}-\alpha$ stability diagram, while NSTX pedestals are typically found at higher $\hat{s}$ in the 1\textsuperscript{st} stability boundary for the cases under consideration.
+Through changes on the plasma parameters and geometry of NSTX \#139047, the originally calculated linear width scaling approached the square root dependence when the pedestal approached the ``nose'' of the stability diagram.

 When the pedestal gets access to the local IBM or KBM 2\textsuperscript{nd} stability region, a transport mechanism should exist that constrains the evolution of the pressure gradient.
-Global equilibrium effects have been identified to provide a mechanism for the destabilization of ballooning modes for local 2\textsuperscript{nd} stable pedestals.
-In order to capture such global effects, ELITE is used as a KBM proxy for capturing unstable $k_y \rho_s\sim1/2$ modes localized within the pedestal region to compute a critical $\beta_{p,ped}$.
-The coupling of kink and ballooning drive is essential and results in unstable modes even at high-$n$ when local ballooning modes are 2\textsuperscript{nd} stable.
+Global equilibrium and finite $n$ effects have been identified to provide a mechanism for the destabilization of ballooning modes for local 2\textsuperscript{nd} stable pedestals.
+In order to capture such effects, ELITE is used as a non-local KBM proxy for capturing unstable $k_y \rho_s\sim0.25-0.5$ modes localized within the pedestal region to compute a critical $\beta_{p,\mathrm{ped}}$.
+The coupling of kink/peeling and ballooning drive is essential and results in unstable modes even at high $n$ when local ballooning modes are 2\textsuperscript{nd} stable.